CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 ==========

 A predictor computes or predicts properties of materials.
-The type of predictor defines how a property prediction is made.
+All predictors take one or more :doc:`descriptors <descriptors>` as inputs and produce one or more output descriptors.
+Types of predictors include machine learning models, featurizers, and analytic expressions.

-Predictors must be registered to a project to be used in a :doc:`design workflow <design_workflows>`.
+A predictor must be registered to a project to be used in a :doc:`design workflow <design_workflows>`.

 Auto ML predictor (ALPHA)